 Rinse before and after cooking.
 Use cracked as opposed to wholegrain freekeh for a shorter cooking time.

 Store freekeh in an airtight container in a cool, dry place.

 For cracked freekeh, use one part freekeh to three parts liquid.
-Rinse it before adding to boiling salted water or stock.
-Return to the boil, cover and simmer for 15 - 20 minutes or until tender.
-Wholegrain freekeh needs more water and a longer cooking time, 35 - 45 minutes or until tender.
+Rinse before adding to boiling salted water or stock.
+Return to the boil, cover and simmer for 15-20 mins or until tender.
+Wholegrain freekeh needs more water and a longer cooking time, 35-45 mins or until tender.

 Try bulgur wheat.